From Wednesday, May 1, 2019 at 7

 Dear friends

-In 24 hours we cannot read the more than 76,000 names of the Jews deported from France.
+In 24 hours we cannot read the more than 76,000 names of Jews deported from France.

-For the inaugural ceremony of this reading, we will all read together without protocol order,
+For the inaugural ceremony of this reading, we will all read together, without formal order,

 Before starting our reading, I wanted to evoke for you the history of this convoy, emblematic of the genocidal objective of the Nazi occupier but also of the criminal servility of the French authorities and administration.

-This convoy No 21 is mainly composed of children under twelve years old who were rounded up during the Vel d'Hiv roundup on 16 and 17 July 1942 and since then often kept alone, after their parents' deportations, by French gendarmes in the camps of Loiret de Pithiviers and Beaune La Rolande.
-This convoy is also composed of the Jews arrested and held in detention by the Vichy Government in the camps of the free zone and handed over to the occupation authorities.
-They will mainly come from the camp of Milles near Aix-en-Provence and from Vernet in Ariège near Pamiers
+This convoy No. 21 is mainly composed of children under twelve years old who were rounded up during the Vel d'Hiv roundup on 16 and 17 July 1942, and since then have often been kept alone, after their parents' deportations, by French gendarmes in the camps of Loiret de Pithiviers and Beaune La Rolande.
+This convoy was also composed of the Jews arrested and kept in detention by the Vichy government in the camps of the free zone and handed over to the occupation authorities.
+They will mainly come from the Camp des Milles near Aix-en-Provence and from the Vernet in Ariège near Pamiers.

 The choice of these deportees was made after negotiations between the French and German authorities at the beginning of July 1942.

-During the meeting on 13 August 1942, between Röthke, who was replacing Dannecker as head of the Jewish affairs service, his deputy Heinrichsohn and the delegate in the occupied zone of the Secretary-General of the Police, Jean Leguay, as well as his chief of staff, Thomas Saults, it was agreed there that the convoys could under no circumstances be filled exclusively with children.
+During the meeting on 13 August 1942, between Röthke, who replaced Dannecker as head of the Jewish affairs department, his deputy Heinrichsohn and the delegate in the occupied zone of the secretary general of the police, Jean Leguay, as well as his chief of staff, Thomas Saults, it was agreed there that convoys could not, under any circumstances, be filled exclusively with children.

-In order to avoid this, the children were to be deported with the Jews transported to the Drancy camp from the non-occupied area.
+In order to avoid this, the children had to be deported with the Jews brought to the camp of Drancy from the non-occupied area.

 A ratio of 300 adults to 500 children was established.
-Leguay indicated that he would ensure the arrival of a sufficient number of Jews from the non-occupied area to meet this request.
+Leguay indicated that he would ensure the arrival of a sufficient number of Jews from the non-occupied area to comply with this request.

-Röthke confirms the departure of this convoy designated 901-16 from the Bourget-Drancy station on August 19 at 8:55 AM precisely with 1,000 Jews on board.
-They will actually be 1.012.
+Röthke confirms the departure of this convoy designated 901-16 from the Le Bourget-Drancy station on 19 August at precisely 8:55 am, with 1,000 Jews on board.
+They will actually be 1,012.

-Some wagons will be almost exclusively composed of children under twelve years old.
+Some wagons will be almost entirely made up of children under twelve years old.

-Let me quote you as an example, the car n°1, extracted from the Memorial of the Deportation of the Jews of France by Serge Klarsfeld:
+Allow me to cite as an example, car no. 1, taken from the Memorial of the Deportation of the Jews of France by Serge Klarsfeld:

-Najman 6 years, Thérèse Najman 4 years, Bernard Najman 2 years »
+Najman 6 years old, Thérèse Najman 4 years old, Bernard Najman 2 years old.

-Then a little further on we will read "Anna Helfmann 9 years old and her sister Denise 4 years old".
+Then a little further we read "Anna Helfmann 9 years and her sister Denise 4 years".

-Benjamin Rapoport who was interned at the Vernet camp since 1940 because German then delivered by the French to the Nazis, was one of the 5 survivors of this convoy, yes 5 out of 1,012 deported.
-He will testify about this trip and will mention the children:
+Benjamin Rapoport, who had been interned at the Vernet camp since 1940 because he was German and then handed over by the French to the Nazis, was one of the five survivors of this convoy, yes 5 out of 1,012 deportees.
+He will testify to this trip and will talk about the children:

-"In one of the stations, we saw them at the platform.
-We heard cries and tears.
-Then, a guard slightly opened the sliding door of our car to see what was happening inside.
-I then saw an almost empty, obscure station and a few children coming out of a cattle car to be transferred into another; they walked crying between the S.S. who pressed them, but who let them drink at the station pump; one could see that they were dying of thirst.
+«In one of the stations, we saw them at the platform.
+We could hear cries and tears.
+Then, a guard half-opened the sliding door of our wagon to see what was happening inside.
+Then I saw an almost empty, dark station, and a few children coming out of a cattle car to be transferred into another; they walked crying between the SS men who pressed them, but who let them drink at the station pump; you could see that they were dying of thirst."

 Upon their arrival at Auschwitz, 138 men and 45 women were selected for forced labor.
-The 829 other deportees are gassed upon their arrival at Auschwitz-Birkenau, including all 401 children, yes all those under twelve years old.
+The 829 other deportees were gassed upon their arrival at Auschwitz-Birkenau, including all 401 children, yes, all those under twelve years of age.

-These are the names of these 1,012 Jewish deportees from France that we will read at this Yom Hashoah inauguration ceremony.
-During the reading by each and everyone of you of these names, we will project a photo of the deported person, if available.
+These are the names of those 1,012 Jewish deportees from France that we will read at this Yom Hashoah inauguration ceremony.
+During the reading by each of you of these names, we will show a photo of the deported person, if available.

 To date, we have 20,300 photographs that were collected by the Shoah Memorial and Serge Klarsfeld, including 4.
-700 photos of children, all visible in the Memorial of children which is dedicated to them at the end of the permanent exhibition of the Memorial.
-I invite you during these next 24 hours to come and drop us off if you have the photos of the deported members of your families, as part of our operation "One face, one name".
+700 photos of children, all visible in the Children’s Memorial which is dedicated to them at the end of the permanent exhibition of the Memorial.
+I invite you during the next 24 hours to drop us off if you have any photos of the deported members of your families, as part of our "Un visage, un nom" operation.

-After the reading of this particularly tragic convoy, I will invite readers to go to the Children’s Memorial to meditate in front of the faces of the children whose names they have read.
-Then go before the Wall of Names in 1942, and meditate in front of the names that you may have read.
+After reading this particularly tragic convoy, I will invite readers to go to the Children’s Memorial to reflect on the faces of the children whose names they have read.
+Then go before the Wall of Names in 1942, and meditate on the names you may have read.

-I also invite all our readers and all families to go during these 24 hours to the Wall of Names, because it will be, at the end of Yom Hashoah closed for work until early 2020.
+I also invite all our readers and all families to go during these 24 hours to the Wall of Names, because it will be closed for construction at the end of Yom Hashoah until the beginning of 2020.

-Indeed, since its inauguration by President Chirac and Simone Veil on January 25, 2005, the teams of the Memorial have collected from families corrections of names, first names, age, spelling or even deportation.
-Inaccuracies thus found in the original lists of convoys drawn up by the Germans.
-We were thus able to make more than 1,823 corrections on the more than 76,000 names of the Jews deported from France and add 175 missing names.
+Indeed, since its inauguration by President Chirac and Simone Veil on 25 January 2005, the Memorial teams have collected from families corrections of names, surnames, age, spelling or even deportation.
+Inaccuracies thus found in the original lists of convoys established by the Germans.
+We were thus able to make more than 1,823 corrections on the more than 76,000 names of Jews deported from France and add 175 missing names.
 The Wall will therefore be closed for a complete renovation over several months.

-During our ceremony, after 6 survivors of the death camps accompanied by 6 young children from the Talmud-Torah of the MJLF, light the 6 candles of remembrance in memory of the 6 million Jews murdered in Europe, we will listen to the testimony of one of our friends who survived.
-Mrs. Esther Senot, one of our tireless memory activists who tirelessly testifies with young people and whom we thank.
+During our ceremony, after 6 survivors of the death camps accompanied by 6 young children from the Talmud-Torah of the MJLF, will light the 6 candles of remembrance in memory of the 6 million Jews murdered in Europe, we will listen to the testimony of one of our friends who was rescued, Mrs. Esther Senot, one of our tireless Memory activists who tirelessly testifies with young people and whom we thank.

 Esther was deported in September 1943 at the age of 15 by convoy 59.
 I will let her mention it for us.

-Then we will begin the reading of the names of convoy 21, where 100 political, diplomatic, religious, associative personalities without protocol order will read the 1,012 names of convoi n°21.
+Then we will begin the reading of the names of convoy 21, where 100 political, diplomatic, religious, and associative figures without formal order will read the 1,012 names of convoy no. 21.

-Esther Senot will begin this reading, followed as every year by Serge Klarsfeld in tribute to her work and that of the Sons and Daughters of the Jewish Deportees of France, tireless work that has allowed to restore a name, a memory, sometimes a face to each of these deportees.
-The reading of convoy 21, will be closed by Mrs. Beate Klarsfeld.
+Esther Senot will begin this reading, followed as every year by Serge Klarsfeld in tribute to her work and that of the Sons and Daughters of the Jewish Deportees of France, tireless work that has made it possible to restore a name, a memory, sometimes a face to each of these deportees.
+The reading of convoy 21 will be closed by Mrs. Beate Klarsfeld.

-This official ceremony should end around 8:30 PM.
+This official ceremony should end around 8:30 p.m.
 We will then mark a very short break to allow our guests who wish to leave us.
-We will then resume the uninterrupted reading continuing with convoy no. 22, then for 24 hours until convoy 57, we will read continuously the names of the Jewish deportees from France until tomorrow at 7:00 PM.
-This reading will be broadcast entirely on the site of the Shoah Memorial.
+We will then resume the uninterrupted reading by continuing with convoy no. 22, then for 24 hours until convoy 57, we will read continuously the names of the Jewish deportees from France until tomorrow at 7:00 p.m.
+This reading will be broadcast entirely on the website of the Shoah Memorial.

-Children from middle schools and high schools will participate in these readings like nearly 400 families who insisted on reading the names of their deported relatives.
+Children from middle and high schools will take part in these readings, as well as nearly 400 families who took it upon themselves to read the names of their deported loved ones.

 In parallel with this uninterrupted reading, there will be several important ceremonies and meetings at the Memorial.

-This evening at 9:00 PM, the Éclaireuses et Éclaireurs israélites de France will screen a documentary "Opa" by Simon Maller in the auditorium
+Tonight at 9:00 p.m., the Éclaireuses et Éclaireurs israélites de France will screen a documentary "Opa" by Simon Maller in the auditorium

-Thank the Shoah Memorial, its President, its Director and its teams who welcome us.
+Thank the Shoah Memorial, its President, its Director and the teams that welcome us.
 Also thank the Consistory, its President, the Chief Rabbi of France for their active participation in this time of union of the French Jews.
-Finally, thank the Foundation for the Memory of the Shoah, its President, its Director and its teams for the unfailing support to this ceremony every year.
+Finally, thank the Foundation for the Memory of the Shoah, its President, its Director and its teams for their unwavering support for this ceremony every year.

-Finally, thank especially all the teams of Yom Hashoah mainly the members of the MJLF like the teams of the Memorial who have prepared this uninterrupted reading and who will watch without stopping for 24 hours to its smooth running.
+Finally, to particularly thank all the Yom Hashoah teams, especially the members of the MJLF and the Memorial teams who have prepared this uninterrupted reading and who will keep watch without stopping for 24 hours to ensure its smooth running.

-Finally, I would like to conclude by paying a final tribute to our friends who survived the Shoah, tireless witnesses with the young generations to continue fighting against racist and anti-Semitic hatreds, and who have left us since our last commemoration.
+Finally, I would like to conclude by paying a last tribute to our friends who survived the Shoah, tireless witnesses for the younger generations in their fight against racist and anti-Semitic hatreds, and who have passed away since our last commemoration.

 I would like to recall the memory of Marceline Loridan-Ivens, Ida Grinspan, Maxi Librati, Noah Klieger, Charles Testyler, André Berkover, Ady Fuchs, Maurice and Joseph Jablonski, Charlotte Wardi,

-I would like to recall the memory of one of the leaders of the Jewish Resistance and the OSE, who saved more than 350 Jewish children, Georges Loinger, who also left us this year at 108 years old.
+I would like to recall the memory of one of the leaders of the Jewish Resistance and the OSE, who saved more than 350 Jewish children, Georges Loinger, who also passed away this year at 108 years old.

-Also honor the memory activists of the Sons and Daughters who left us this year: Maurice Lippe, Georges Wojakowski and Gabrielle Balseiro.
+Also honor the activists of the memory of the sons and daughters who have left us this year: Maurice Lippe, Georges Wojakowski and Gabrielle Balseiro.

-Finally pay tribute to the one who left us a name, SHOAH, and a masterful work, Claude Lanzmann.
+Finally, pay tribute to the man who bequeathed us a name, SHOAH, and a masterful work, Claude Lanzmann.

 Thank you